mpccelon/ffxiv-market-tester/README.md

 - Add more tests (input/output validation, unit tests, etc.).
     - only basic createUser, login, and getUsers with/without token tests have been added.
 - Containerize/seperate authentication/authorization to its own separate image/endpoint
-- Set up a frontend client for actual use
+- Set up a frontend client for actual use (the server does not "calculate" the total cost of a recipe, we can put that into the frontend client)
+- Expand the "saved recipe" model so the user can "expand" recipes continuously and not just at one level.
 - Do the seeding from inside the server docker container
 - 3rd Party API calls are costly
     - To update all items, the model has to be "flattened" into an array of items